webscreens/screen-enumeration/EXPLAINER.md

   * Launch a dashboard that opens a set of windows across multiple displays
   * User interacts with dashboard controls to move windows between displays
 * **Windows spanning multiple displays with different hardware properties**
-  * Content can be optimized for the display hardware where it is rendered
+  * Optimize content for the display hardware where it is rendered

 ## Goals